 "Then your teeth need to split this chocolate bar into smaller pieces.
 Your teeth are actually creating lots of cracks in your mouth.
 If you think about it, cracks are everywhere."

 Dr Oterkus came to Glasgow from Turkey via Nasa in Virginia.
 His co-director Dr Selda Oterkus is also his wife.

 The peridynamics centre is part of Strathclyde's engineering faculty but it is not all bridges, planes and ships.

-Selda explains that they have been working with the Japanese giant Samsung to examine cracking in electronic components.
+Selda explains that they have been working with the Korean giant Samsung to examine cracking in electronic components.

 These cracks appear because of steam in unexpected places.